Research

 with Travis Roach

-Abstract: There is mounting causal evidence that particulate matter pollution reduces real-time cognitive function and increases aggressive behavior by reducing neural connectivity through oxidative stress and neuro-inflammation.
+Abstract: Mounting causal evidence shows particulate matter pollution reduces real-time cognitive function and increases aggressive behavior by reducing neural connectivity through oxidative stress and neuro-inflammation.
 We investigate a setting in which reduced cognition can generate significant private and external costs: driving.
-Using exogenous variation in wind speed and direction, we show that higher PM2.5 exposure results in more fatal car crashes and fatalities.
-Further, it is only exposure within the preceding 24 hours that increases accidents and fatalities, highlighting the immediate negative effects of high-pollution days.
-Reducing fine particulate matter pollution by one standard deviation across the board would have averted nearly 2,000 motor vehicle fatalities in 2019.
+Using exogenous variation in wind direction, we show that higher PM2.5 exposure results in more fatal car crashes and fatalities.
+Further, only same-day pollution exposure increases accidents and fatalities, highlighting the immediate negative effects of high-pollution days.
+An across-the-board one standard deviation reduction in fine particulate matter pollution would have averted over 2,800 motor vehicle fatalities in 2019.

 Do Uber and Lyft Reduce Drunk-Driving Fatalities?